Ship-agent/portman_agent/INSTRUCTIONS.md

 - All comments in the code should be in English.
 - Keep this `INSTRUCTIONS.md` file updated for reference and context.

+## XML Downloads

+The application provides functionality to download XML documents in different formats:

+- **ATA XML**: Actual Time of Arrival XML documents
+- **NOA XML**: Notification of Arrival XML documents
+- **VID XML**: Vessel Information Data XML documents

+These XML buttons are available in the Port Calls view and appear when the respective XML URL is available for a port call.

 ## Routing Configuration

 ### Protected Routes